Ivo-Balbaert/The_Way_to_Mojo/book/12_Working_with_Pointers.md

     # => p1 and p2 are not equal: True
 ```

-If we want to use get the struct instance with `p1[0]`, we must annotate the struct with @register_passable:
+If we want to use the struct instance with `p1[0]`, we must annotate the struct with @register_passable:

 ```mojo
 @register_passable